 Fresh ginger has a flavor that can be described as fiery and pungent.
 Some experts describe the scent as similar to that of camphor while being peppery like cloves.
 When it is cooked in its fresh form, ginger tenderizes and spreads its flavor to everything it touches.

-The strong flavor of fresh ginger is more complex but it can be somewhat diluted due to the fact that it has more moisture than its dried counterpart.
+The strong flavor of fresh ginger is more complex, but it can be somewhat diluted because it has more moisture than its dried counterpart.
 It is also important to note that fresh ginger’s essential oils can disappear at high temperatures, thus affecting the flavor.

 In its ground and dried form, ginger still retains its spicy kick but with less of the flavor complexities that you would get with the fresh form.
-However, ground ginger has the benefit of being able to withstand higher cooking temperatures without no change in the flavor.
+However, ground ginger has the benefit of being able to withstand higher cooking temperatures without a change in flavor.

-If you do have to substitute one for the other, remember that 1 tablespoon of grated fresh ginger is equal to 1/8 teaspoon of ground ginger.
+If you do have to substitute one for the other, remember that one tablespoon of grated fresh ginger is equal to 1/8 teaspoon of ground ginger.

 Is fresh ginger better for you than ground ginger?

-The drying process does remove some of some of the gingerol content.
+The drying process does remove some of the gingerol content.
 Gingerols are phytonutrients that have anti-inflammatory properties.
 However, the process may actually increase levels of other healthy compounds such as shogaol.
-Shogaol has similar health benefits to the gingerols.
-This means that both the dried and fresh forms are beneficial with the fresh form being (arguably) slightly better.
+Shogaol has similar health benefits to gingerols.
+This means that both the dried and fresh forms are beneficial, with the fresh form being (arguably) slightly better.